Double Glazing Quotes

 • 282 tonnes of metal

-That means less windows and doors with plastic frames either being burned or sent to clog up landfill.
+That means fewer windows and doors with plastic frames either being burned or sent to clog up landfills.

 • You can recycle old windows and doors via the Anglian Scrappage Scheme.

-• The scheme helps you save roughly £1,000 on the purchase of new windows and doors from Anglian Windows.
+• The scheme helps you save roughly £1,000 on purchasing new windows and doors from Anglian Windows.

-• You’ll qualify for the scheme if you’re a UK homeowner and plan to replace your windows and doors through Anglian Windows.
+• If you’re a UK homeowner and plan to replace your windows and doors through Anglian Windows, you’ll qualify for the scheme.

 • Recycling old windows and doors is better for the environment, as less waste goes to landfill.